USB-IF Compliance Updates

 No Inrush Event Found

 If there is no inrush event found, i.e. the current never rises above 100 mA, the result is considered a Pass.
 However, the inrush current test should be repeated several times to ensure an accurate measurement.
+The USB-IF has deprecated the requirement for peripherals to have a minimum capacitance of 1uF.

 Top